fioprotocol/fio-devhub/pages/integration-options.md

 This level typically requires updates to the Send crypto currency screen to allow for a FIO Address to be entered in addition to NBPA.
 FIO Address can be easily identified by looking for a @ (at sign) in the string.

-Once FIO Address is entered, it can be resolved to NBPA on a specific blockchain using /get_pub_address API method.
+Once a FIO Address is entered, it can be resolved to NBPA on a specific blockchain using /get_pub_address API method.

-Once NBPA is obtained, the Send transaction executes as if the user entered or scanned the NBPA.
+Once the NBPA is obtained, the wallet Send transaction should execute as if the user entered or scanned the NBPA.

 ### Multi-level addressing

-It is important to note, that the returned NBPA can have parameters appended to it like this:
+It is important to note, that the native blockchain public addresses returned by /get_pub_address can have additional parameters appended to it like this:

-NBPA_string?parameter_name=value
+`NBPA_string?parameter_name=value`

-Example: rGVV5nh9UjJckufycb6WZAGUsZGFvPsTpX?dt=test.do.not.send.funds
+For example: `rGVV5nh9UjJckufycb6WZAGUsZGFvPsTpX?dt=test.do.not.send.funds`

-The parameters represent additional information required to execute a send, e.g. destination tag for XRP.
+The parameters represent additional information required to execute a send, for example a destination tag for XRP.
 Therefore the string has to be parsed for uri-like parameters.

 Please review Multi-level Addressing section of the Integration Guide for more details.